 If you only watch one of the LGBT TV Shows on this list, make sure Pose is it…

-Creator Gregg Araki brought his colourful, exuberant style to Now Apocalypse to create something that’s part music video, part acid trip and all 100% inclusive.
+Creator Gregg Araki brought his colorful, exuberant style to Now Apocalypse to create something that’s part music video, part acid trip, and all 100% inclusive.
 Despite the otherworldly feel to some of it, it’s an empathetic piece of work that makes even the raunchy material glow like magic.

 The show started out a bit shaky but has only gotten better with time.
 Sure, it can be a little sappy, but sometimes we all like having our heartstrings tugged a little.
 The humour has become bolder and the characters have become better-developed.
 RuPaul also joined the cast in season 5 as a nemesis for the pair, adding to the fun!